synctv/swagger_yard/README.md

 ### Here is an example of how to use SwaggerYard in your Controller ###

+**Note:** Model references should be Capitalized or CamelCased, basic types (integer, boolean, string, etc) should be lowercased everywhere.

 ```ruby
 # @resource Account ownership
 #